 Renaming Columns by Position

 Important: this technique assumes your data structure is effectively immutable.
 If you expect to make changes to the order of the columns or number of columns included in the future, we recommend the other approach.
 That being said… you do have the option of targeting the nth column for renaming.

 Example below, in this case flipping the Weight field to Ounces.

 names(ChickWeight) <- "Ounces"

 Again, we need to stress the danger of using this approach if you expect to change your data frame design in the future.
 There is a substantial burden from using a brittle system like column position.
 That being said, this can be an excellent quick and dirty solution for throwaway data hygiene scripts if you’re in a hurry.
 Remapping fields based on name is a much safer way to proceed, of course, if you have time.

-And that concludes our summation of how to rename a column in R. By renaming your variables into easily remembered names, you simplify future updates to your projects.
+And that concludes our summation of how to rename a column in R. By changing your column names into easily remembered references, you simplify future updates to your projects.
 And as we demonstrated, it isn’t hard to change column names in R. Just to be sure to think about the balance of speed vs. flexibility your want when you write your project code.

 A good tip from traditional software development is that you easily spend as much time reading your code as writing it, particularly when you are working as part of a larger team.
 This is an especially important tip for folks transitioning from academia to industry.
 As you move from doing solo projects and projects with highly structured releases to supporting a business team, being able to pass projects to another analyst and quickly resume work from months or years ago is a crucial skill.
 Changing column names in your data frame so they are easy to understand can significantly simplify your life.